Dean Ingwersen

-What makes a winning nature or bird photograph for you?
+What do you think makes a winning nature or bird photograph?

 I don't think there is a recipe to follow to get you a winning image, but to me an image has to do one of several things – draw you into the world of the subject (i.e. getting a view from the perspective of the bird), capture some action which is otherwise missed or too fleeting to really appreciate (such as the first image below), or showcase the species in question really well (such as the second example below).
 At workshops and talks I give I think participants get sick of me talking about images where the subject has either eye contact with the photographer, or another animal in the image.
 To me it’s one of the most fundamental parts of making a good image great.